lavajuno/wg-tui/README.md

 ## Dependencies

+> Note: Make sure packet forwarding on your system is enabled!
+If you're unsure, uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` in `/etc/sysctl.conf`.

 wg-tui requires Python >= 3.10, which is almost certainly included in your distro.

 **Ubuntu (22.04,24.04) / Debian (11, 12):** `wireguard-tools`